UKCloud/documentation/articles/connectivity/conn-how-migrate-n3-hscn.md

 ### HSCN firewall implementation

-UKCloud will be replacing the existing N3 firewalls with new next generation firewall devices for the HSCN network.
+UKCloud will be replacing the existing N3 firewalls with new next-generation firewall devices for the HSCN network.
 UKCloud will not be blocking any ports but will have IDS, IPS and malware detection running across all ports as directed by NHS Digital.
 If you encounter any issues with legitimate packets being dropped or blocked, raise a service request so we can investigate, and if needed, update the next generation firewall rules.

 > [!NOTE]
 > You should ensure that your firewall rules are suitable for controlling all traffic traversing them, and should not rely on UKCloud to control traffic to your environments.